dodistyo/dodistyo.github.io/content/posts/open-model-on-local/index.en.md

 For years, the biggest language and vision systems were locked behind corporate APIs — from OpenAI, Antrhopic, Google etc.

-Then DeepSeek came in.
-DeepSeek, one of the pioneers in open model space. a relatively unknown AI research lab from China, released an open source model that’s quickly become the talk back then.
+Then DeepSeek came in — DeepSeek is one of the pioneers in open model space. a relatively unknown AI research lab from China, released an open source model that quickly become the talk back then.
 On many metrics that matter — capability, cost, openness ― DeepSeek is giving Western AI giants a run for their money.

 Open-source trained models like **DeepSeek**, **Qwen**, **Mistral** ,  **Stable Diffusion**, **Flux** and etc have changed the game — giving us the ability to experiment, fine-tune, and run powerful models completely offline in our local setup.

-Today, even **consumer-grade GPUs** from NVDIA or AMD are capable of running these models efficiently — powering real workflows and boost our productivity.
+Today, even **consumer-grade GPUs** from NVDIA or AMD is capable of running these models efficiently — powering real workflows and boost our productivity.
 Even this article is writing is refined by open weight model GPT OSS 20B.

 But how feasible it actually is?
 We'll see through this articles

 ---

-## Two AI Categories That We Are Going To Have A Play With
+## What We Are Going To Have A Play With

 | Category | Typical Use Cases | How It Boosts Productivity |
 |-----------|------------------|-----------------------------|